 The design features the familiar Augustus Saint-Gaudens $20 “Double Eagle” obverse depicting a full-length Liberty holding the Torch of Enlightenment overhead.
 The reverse features an original-to-the-series “Family of Eagles” design by artist Miley (Busiek) Tucker-Frost.
-This design is due to be replaced in 2021 with a new reverse.
-This change makes a clear boundary between what might be called the “first type” of American Gold Eagle and the forthcoming “second type.”
+This design is due to be replaced at some point in 2021 with a new reverse.
+This change marks a clear boundary between what might be called the “first type” of American Gold Eagle and the forthcoming “second type.”

 First Year of Issue: 1986

 1986 1 oz.
 Gold Eagle Proof and Bullion Coins

 The first year of issue typically holds a special place in the hearts and collections of students of the series.
 High-quality examples are plentiful and eagerly snapped up by series aficionados and type collectors.

 1991 issues feature comparatively lower mintages across the board, however the ½ oz. issue holds the low mintage record for the bullion series to date.